-After two minutes of perfectly sustained control with no signs of faltering a palpable ease settles over the audience.
+After two minutes of perfectly sustained control with no signs of faltering, a palpable ease settles over the audience.
 She's got this.
-As Callanan told the Melbourne Pavilion audience, "When you see her whistling, you can't help but smile."
+As Callinan told the Melbourne Pavilion audience, "When you see her whistling, you can't help but smile."
 And Callinan isn't the only one.
-Musicians from Connan Mockasin to Blood Orange's Dev Hynes are lining up to collaborate with Lewis.
+Musicians from Connan Mockasin to Blood Orange's Dev Hynes are lining up to collaborate with her.

-It was watching the documentary Pucker Up, a dive into the strange world of the International Whistlers Convention (IWC), the first piqued Lewis' interest in professional whistling.
-The annual event takes place in Louisburg, North Carolina where it's become customary for the governor to formally declare the week of the IWC as "Happy Whistlers Week."
+It was watching the documentary Pucker Up, a dive into the strange world of the International Whistlers Convention (IWC), that first piqued Lewis's interest in professional whistling.

-Last year Molly—who's known professionally as Whistler's Sista—competed at IWC, the world's foremost whistling competition, and took home the champion's trophy, cementing her place as the world's best whistler.
+Last year, Lewis—who's known professionally as Whistler's Sista—competed at IWC, the world's foremost whistling competition, and took home the champion's trophy, cementing her place as the world's best whistler.

-VICE got Molly on the phone for a chat.
+We got Lewis on the phone for a chat.

-VICE: So Molly, your performances have all the presence of a professional musician—somewhere between a solo flautist and a vocalist.
+VICE: Your performances have all the presence of a professional musician—somewhere between a solo flautist and a vocalist.
 How did you get so good?

 Can you sing?

 No!
 I can't sing at all, and people always assume I can because I can whistle well.
 I bring all the whistling qualities into singing rather than the other way round.
 Lots of unneeded vibrato.

 What excites you most about your instrument?